- SS. Cyril & Methodius School

 Family Educational Rights and Privacy Act – FERPA

 Most student records are open only to teachers, principals, and other staff members who have responsibilities requiring such access.
 Parents may review student records of their son/daughter; also, students eighteen years and older have access to their own records.
 Arrangement for such reviews should be made through the school office.
-Copies of any materials in those records will be furnished at the request of parents and/or eligible students at a cost of ten cents per page.
+Copies of any materials in those records will be furnished at the request of parents and/or eligible students at a nominal cost.

 The federal law, Family Education Rights and Privacy Act of 1974, states that: